 Filings of statewide elected officials, members of Legislature can be viewed online

-The New York State Joint Commission on Public Ethics announced it has posted the 2018 annual statements of financial disclosure (FDS) of the statewide elected officials and members of the Assembly and Senate who were in office as of the May 15 filing deadline.
+The New York State Joint Commission on Public Ethics announced it has posted the 2019 annual statements of financial disclosure of the statewide elected officials and members of the Assembly and Senate who were in office as of the statutory May 15 filing deadline.

 By law, those disclosures are required to be posted to the website at https://jcope.ny.gov/financial-disclosure-statements-elected-officials.
-Most disclosures are due to the commission by May 15 each year; however, members of the Legislature first submit their filings to the Legislative Ethics Commission, which then has until June 30 to turn them over to the commission for public disclosure.
+Most disclosures are due to JCOPE by May 15 each year, except for those of members of the Legislature and legislative staff, which are first submitted by the Legislative Ethics Commission and then turned over to the commission for public disclosure by June 30.
+However, this year due to the COVID-19 pandemic, both JCOPE and the LEC extended those filing deadlines.

 In addition, the financial disclosure statements of the following are available upon request:

-•State officials and employees who are required to file because they have been determined by their agency to be a policy maker or because they earn an annual salary that is equivalent to a CSEA SG-24 job rate (currently $99,394);
+√ State officials and employees who are required to file because they have been determined by their agency to be a policy maker or because they earn an annual salary that is equivalent to a CSEA SG-24 job rate (currently $101,379);

 Those requests can be made by going to https://jcope.ny.gov/records_request and submitting the fillable form.